Accurate Measurement Of Inventory Can Save Aggregates Producers Time And Money.

 With the Kespry Automated Drone System, Whitaker pays for the system up-front and then can measure as many sites and stockpiles as they want on their own.
 The new process is faster and cheaper, according to the company.

-- Employee – The same employee flies the Kespry automated drone over each site, taking just a few hours per site, so Whitaker has increased their stockpile measuring frequency to 12 times per year, resulting in 144 annual man hours at $30 per hour and $4,320 annual employee time cost.
+- Employee – The same employee flies the Kespry automated drone over each site, taking just a few hours per site.
+For this reason, Whitaker has increased their stockpile measuring frequency to 12 times per year, resulting in 144 annual man hours at $30 per hour and $4,320 annual employee time cost.

 - Equipment – The annual cost of the Kespry Drone System was $25,000 for all the integrated hardware and software components, including unlimited flights, data analysis, data storage communications, online storage, maintenance and support.